gouiferda/RTv1/README.md

         - [ ] cone
     - [ ] diffusion
 - [ ] Shadows
+- [ ] Multi objects and intersections
+- [ ] Moving and rotating the objects
+- [ ] Moving and rotating the camera
 - [ ] Norm & Handle errors and leaks and messages
 - [ ] Bonuses: Shine effect, Multi lights (spots)